gprMax/gprMax/docs/source/input.rst

     ...         ...
     ...         ...

-Then to use ``my_pulse1`` custom waveform shape with, for example, an z polarised Hertzian dipole source:
+Then to use ``my_pulse1`` custom waveform shape with, for example, a z-polarised Hertzian dipole source:

 .. code-block:: none